Chema (footballer, born 1992): Levante

 On 5 August 2016, Chema signed a four-year deal with Levante UD, still in the second tier.
 He contributed three goals in 33 appearances in his first season, helping the club to return to La Liga at the first attempt.

 Chema's first match in the Spanish top flight took place on 21 August 2017, when he started a 1–0 home win over Villarreal CF. He scored his first goal in the competition exactly one month later, helping the hosts defeat Real Sociedad 3–0 with a spectacular 44th-minute strike from just outside the box.

 Nottingham Forest

 On 8 August 2019, Chema joined EFL Championship club Nottingham Forest on a two-year contract for an undisclosed fee.
 He made his official debut 19 days later, as a substitute in a 3–0 home win against Derby County in the second round of the EFL Cup.

 Getafe and Eibar

 Chema returned to Spain on 30 January 2020, after being sold to Getafe CF for an undisclosed fee.
 On 11 January 2022, he was loaned to second division side Eibar for the remainder of the season.

-On 21 July 2022, Chema terminated his contract.
-A few hours later, he returned to Eibar on a three-year deal.
+On 21 July 2022, Chema terminated his contract, and returned to Eibar on a three-year deal just hours later.
+On 12 August 2023, he returned to Alcorcón on a one-year loan.